rschristopher/rschristopher.github.io/src/saving/sovereignty/level-6.md

       <figcaption>Level 6 -- metal seed backups</figcaption>
     </figure>

+What if your signing decices and seed phrases were destroyed in a fire?

-Level 6 enhances your Bitcoin self-custody by creating a durable metal backup of your seed phrase, ensuring your private keys survive extreme conditions like fire, flood, or physical damage.
-This setup builds on [Level 5](../level-5), which uses an air-gapped signing device, a [Bitcoin Knots](https://bitcoinknots.org/) full node, a Tails OS transaction manager, and an [air-gapped computer](../appendix/airgapped-computer.md).
-A metal seed backup, created using generic stainless steel dog tags and a tungsten stamping kit, provides a fireproof, waterproof, and corrosion-resistant record for your 12/24-word BIP-39 seed phrase, protecting wealth equivalent to "your house."
-Generic metal stamping offers superior security by allowing you to source materials independently, avoiding reliance on commercial Bitcoin seed backup solutions that may have supply chain risks or proprietary designs.
+For large amounts of Bitcoin, you're going to want a metal backup of your seed phrases, ensuring your private keys survive extreme conditions like fire, flood, or physical damage.

+A metal seed backup, created using generic stainless steel dog tags and a tungsten stamping kit, provides a fireproof, waterproof, and corrosion-resistant copy of your seed phrases.
+Generic metal stamping offers superior security by allowing you to source materials independently, avoiding reliance on commercial Bitcoin seed backup solutions.

 !!! warning "No paid nor *influenced* content -- all views are from personal experience"

+---

 ## Why Metal Seed Backup?

-A metal seed backup ensures your Bitcoin seed phrase withstands disasters that could destroy paper or digital backups.
-By stamping your seed phrase into durable materials like stainless steel or titanium, you create a resilient, long-term record.
-Benefits include:
+A metal seed backup ensures your Bitcoin seed phrase withstands disasters that would destroy paper or digital backups.
+By stamping your seed phrase into stainless steel or titanium, you create a resilient, long-term artifact.

-- **Extreme Durability**: Withstands high temperatures, water, and physical stress, unlike paper or plastic.
-- **Longevity**: Resists degradation for decades, ensuring access to your funds.
-- **Security**: Offline, immune to digital attacks, and sourced independently for maximum trust.

-Generic metal stamping, using dog tags or washers from craft stores, enhances security by avoiding commercial Bitcoin seed backup solutions, which may involve unverified supply chains or pre-engraved components that could compromise privacy.
+Generic metal stamping, using dog tags or fender washers, enhances security by avoiding commercial Bitcoin seed backup solutions, which may involve unverified supply chains that could compromise privacy.

-## Choosing Durable Materials
+---

+## Why Stainless Steel?

-Select materials that resist environmental damage and are suitable for stamping.
+Not all metals resist environmental damage nor are suitable for stamping.
 The table below compares common metals for hardness (Vickers scale, higher is better for stamping durability) and melting temperature (for fire resistance):

 | **Metal**       | **Hardness (Vickers)** | **Melting Temperature** | **Suitability for Seed Backup** |
 |-----------------|------------------------|-------------------------|---------------------------------|